CoderPuppy/magic-mc/readme.md

 **Passive Spells:**

-- able to block damage
+- able to block damage ✓
 - when something do something else
 - needs a magical force, either you or a bound magical entity

-**Upgrade System:**

-- find info then use the spell on low levels
+**Subtle Magic**

+- Spells
+	- cast on the go by right clicking a wand ✓ or pressing a keybind
-- do similar spells and you might learn about it
+	- prepare a spell and then cast it ✓

+**Natural Magic**

+- natural abilities
+- Bend -- bend timespace (currently only teleports you)
+	- teleport stuff
+	- temporarily connect two positions (basically a complete portal)
+	- change stuff's size